 Simply press space or return to close the splash screen.
-The command prompt will seem to return, but in fact you are now within a virtual screen session.
-Think about it like an alternative terminal session, running inside the former terminal session.
+The command prompt will seem to return, but in fact, you are now within a virtual screen session.
+Think about it as an alternative terminal session, running inside the former terminal session.

 It is easy to check if we are currently inside a screen session or not:

 This if statement tests if the

 $STY variable is set or not.
 If the

 $STY environment variable is set, then this is a screen session.